Community gardening in Singapore: Social

 Community gardens foster community ties as a communal space for residents to interact with one another.
 They serve as a place for people from various backgrounds in the community to interact with each other.
 Gardening together with other members of the community inculcates shared responsibility over green spaces which promotes social cohesion.

 The degree of inclusivity of community gardens set up under the CIB program has been debated in research on the topic.
 A case study on participation in community gardens in Singapore by the National University of Singapore noted that some residents have expressed reluctance to take part in garden activities because of the garden's association with governmental bodies, namely through RCs.
 Another study noted that some residential community gardens in Singapore have restricted the involvement of garden activities to mostly garden members, limiting the engagement of the wider community, in order to better control the quality of the garden.

 Community gardening can also promote food resilience.
 While community gardens may not be able to contribute a significant portion of fresh produce, a study on the food production capabilities of community gardens has shown that they serve as important sources of food production materials in the event of a food crisis.
 Furthermore, community gardening transfers knowledge in gardening to the younger population which can prepare them to tackle any challenges in food supply.

 Examples

 Green Hub

 Green Hub is a community garden located in Bishan under the Bishan East Zone 1 RC.
-The garden was started on January 2020 with the aim of producing fruits to share with residents while promoting sustainability.
+The garden was started in January 2020 with the aim of producing fruits to share with residents while promoting sustainability.
 Since its opening, the garden has expanded to occupy the void decks of neighboring HDB blocks to include spaces such as a library and recycling areas.
 Green Hub is also notable for having a community fridge that stocks produce from the garden as well as donated food items from the community.